Flashline Mars Arctic Research Station: Establishment of the station

 Matt Smola, the foreman of Frank Schubert's construction company in Denver, arrived on Devon Island on July 20 and assisted with station construction.

 The station's wall sections were raised to vertical and connected to each other July 20 through July 22.
 The floors of the station were constructed out of wood and assembled on July 23 and July 24.
 The dome roof of the station was assembled July 24, 25 and 26th.
 This completed the exterior construction of the station.

 Individuals from HMP, the Discovery Channel film team and a number of journalists on-site assisted with the interior build-out of the station, which was only partially completed.
 Finishing touches of the interior build-out would occur the following year.

 A red, green and blue Martian tricolor flag was raised on the 28th atop the station.

 An inauguration ceremony took place at 9PM on the 28th.
 Every human being on the island attended.
 This included approximately fifty scientists, Inuit, and journalists.
 Several individuals spoke.
 Robert Zubrin gave the concluding remarks and dedicated the station to those whose cause it will ultimately serve, a people who are yet to be, the pioneers of Mars.
 The station was christened by smashing a bottle of Canadian sparkling wine against it.

 A symbolic first crew occupied the station the night of the 28th and during the day on the 29th.
 It consisted of Pascal Lee, Marc Boucher, Frank Schubert, Charles Cockell, Bob Nesson and Robert Zubrin.

 Frank Schubert, Matt Smola and Robert Zubrin left Devon Island on the afternoon of the 29th.

 A shakedown crew then occupied the station for four days.
 It was commanded by Dr. Carol Stoker, and included Larry Lemke, Bill Clancey, Darlene Lim, Marc Boucher, and Bob Nesson.
 The crew used a prototype Mars space suit supplied by Hamilton Sundstrand to conduct several EVAs, communications were established with the Mission Support group in Denver, and a list of items for correction, installation or improvement were identified with the habitat and its systems.
 This crew left Devon Island on August 4.

-A much more detailed account of the establishment of the station can be found in the book "Mars on Earth: The Adventures of Space Pioneers in the High Arctic" by Robert Zubrin.

 Operations

-Flashline Mars Arctic Research Station Management: